Tai Odiase: Professional career

+On July 22, he signed with BG Göttingen of the Basketball Bundesliga.

 On June 14, 2021, he has signed with EWE Baskets Oldenburg of the Basketball Bundesliga.

 On July 14, 2022, he signed with Germani Basket Brescia of the Lega Basket Serie A.

 On July 3, 2023, he signed with Prometey of the Latvian-Estonian Basketball League.

 On June 20, 2024, he signed with Bahçeşehir Koleji of the Basketbol Süper Ligi (BSL).

 National team

-In August 2024, The Puerto Rican Basketball Federation (FBPUR) authorizes the approval of the naturalization process of Tai Odiase in order to be able to represent Puerto Rico on the world stage.
+In August 2024, the Puerto Rican Basketball Federation (FBPUR) authorizes the approval of the naturalization process of Tai Odiase in order to be able to represent Puerto Rico on the world stage.